Licenses provide streamable versions of ALIEN CITIZEN: An Earth Odyssey and the Tool Kit. You'll get both with 1 license.

 -C.O.
 Moed, Writer-Photographer

-AUDIENCE RESPONSE TO PLAY
+AUDIENCE RESPONSE TO STAGE PRODUCTION

 "Seeing Elizabeth Liang perform her story of growing up global was not just moving, but illuminating...
 That so many without exactly Ms. Liang’s experiences walked away feeling that they had for the first time seen part of themselves on the stage indicates Ms. Liang’s skill in making her unique experiences universal...
 Her comic timing, flair for the telling detail, massive range of emotive ability, and willingness to wrench open the wounds we all have are what first strike the viewer.
 But what remains is the knowledge that we gain from all great art: we are not alone."